barryclark/jekyll-now/_posts/2017-10-22-pgbench-tools-part1.md

 This is a translation of my [original post](https://www.loxodata.com/post/benchmarking-pratique/) in french for Loxodata - PostgreSQL experts in France

-During PgDAY Paris in march of 2017, I was lucky to attend Fabien Coelho's conference on benchmarking.
+During PgDAY Paris in march of 2017, I was lucky to attend Fabien Coelho's lecture on benchmarking.
 You may find a summary in french [here](https://www.loxodata.com/post/proper-benchmarking/) I was also lucky to attend a lecture from Kaarel Mopel from Cybertec who mentioned `pgbench-tools` which I had to give a go !